THE TOP 15 REASONS WHY GOOD PEOPLE DO BAD THINGS – PSYCHOLOGY

-- Who would buy post-it notes or A4 paper when you can get it from the office?
-Then you realise you are taking home the scissors, printer, toilet paper, staplers, chairs and even a desk (if you can).
+- You do not bother to buy “Post-it” notes or A4 paper as you can get them from the office.
+If you keep thinking that way you may end up bringing the scissors, printer, toilet paper, staplers, chairs and even a desk (if you can) to your home.

-Marketers can mask bad behaviour or unethical practices with cool branding or funny euphemisms taking consumers away from feeling guilty when making poor/bad purchase decisions.
+Good marketers landing a job in an unethical company are pressured to mask bad corporate behaviour or unethical marketing practices with cool branding or funny euphemisms taking consumers away from feeling guilty when making poor/bad purchase decisions.

-- Marketers created the “Taste the Feeling, Coca-cola” slogan that surely sounds nicer than saying: “a sugary drink driving a worldwide obesity epidemic“
+- Marketers created the “Taste the Feeling” Coca-Cola‘s slogan that surely sounds nicer than saying: “a sugary drink driving a worldwide obesity epidemic“

-- “Financial engineering” a better term used for “Accounting fraud“
+- “Financial engineering” is a better term used for “Accounting fraud“

 - “Climate change” does not sound as urgent as “Global warming“

 - “Breast lift” or “tummy tuck” terms were created by marketers to have a more positive feeling for “breast operation” or “abdominoplasty”; especially when targeting young low-self-esteem women.